 “I don’t get how dressing up in a gorilla suit will help me sell this product.” – Anonymous Quote

-    Every good marketer has read Jay Conrad Levinson’s seminal tome Guerrilla Marketing.
-The title has become ubiquitous to the profession.
-It registers as a noun of ‘marcom-speak’ that describes nearly any off-the-beaten-path strategy and tactic.
-While the ‘new’ guerrilla strategies are distillations, permutations, and variations on Levinson’s original theme, they all bank on his singular realization that all marketing is a matter of geometry and kinetics.
+Every good marketer has read Jay Conrad Levinson’s well-known book Guerrilla Marketing.
+The title has itself become ubiquitous to the profession.
+It registers as a noun in ‘marcom-speak’ describing nearly any off-the-beaten-path marketing tactic.
+New guerrilla methods are mostly distillations, permutations, and variations on Levinson’s original theme.
+Nearly all bank on his singular realization that all marketing is a matter of geometry and kinetics.

 Unfortunately, just about any non-traditional process has become “guerrilla.”
-My friend Cliff Vegas at Superbole.org complains that most things people call ‘guerrilla’ are decidedly NOT guerrilla.
-More often than not, he says, folks are misusing the term to describe ways of doing things on the cheap.
-I agree with Cliff, it is the latter point that I find wholly unfair and completely inaccurate.
+My friend Bob Frost complains that most things people call ‘guerrilla’ are decidedly NOT guerrilla.
+More often than not, he says, folks misuse the term to describe ways of doing things on the cheap.
+I agree with Bob.
+It is the latter point that I believe causes many would-be to guerrillas fail.
 Marcom ‘guerrilla-style’ is not the poor man’s marketing campaign – it is not a way to do cheap marketing.
-If you believe that, you will fail.
+If you believe that, you WILL fail.

 True guerrilla marketing, at least as Levinson envisioned, centers on precision methodologies like ambient marketing, word-of-mouth, buzz marketing, undercover marketing and viral marketing.
 When Michael Wollner and I were working in the hospitality and lodging industry, we came across “touchpoint marketing” – a method that focuses on every aspect of the customer experience – from branding all the way to the first 2 minutes of a guest’s stay.
 Guests form their most acute attitudes and opinions about a hotel in those vital two minutes, but as it turns out, the same can be said for all businesses.